"George has never stopped asking 'Any ideas?' and the world has been a better place for it."George Walton Lucas, Jr.

 - Production Posse: With Harrison Ford, albeit not intentionally.
 They got along well as friends but he didn't want Ford to be a part of all his movies like Martin Scorsese and Robert DeNiro.
 But they brought in Ford to read for Han Solo just in the casting process and the crew fell in love with his take on the character.
 For Indiana Jones, scheduling issues with Tom Selleck lead them back to Ford once more.

-- Protection from Editors: Some people have speculated that part of the reason why the Prequel Trilogy was so bad was that Lucas' production posse, unlike producer Gary Kurtz and co-writer Lawrence Kasdan in the original trilogy, didn't have the nerve to tell their boss when he was on the wrong track artistically.
+- Protection from Editors: Some people think that part of the reason why the Prequel Trilogy was flawed was that Lucas' production posse, unlike producer Gary Kurtz and co-writer Lawrence Kasdan in the original trilogy, didn't have the nerve to tell their boss when he was on the wrong track artistically.

 - Re Cut: There is precidence of filmmakers re-editing their movies after the original release long before Lucas became the poster-boy for it, including friends Francis Ford Coppola for Apocalypse Now and Steven Spielberg for Close Encounters of the Third Kind.
 It's often a source of parody, if not outright flanderization, South Park featured a joke that had Lucas remastering home movies.